Loath-Loathe | Commonly Confused Words

 etymology

-• Loath is an adjective meaning reluctant or unwilling.
+• Loath is an adjective, meaning it describes a feeling of reluctance or unwillingness.

 © 2025 Lithium Lab Pte Ltd